Microwriter: Keyboard

 The keyboard uses one button for each finger and two for the thumb of the user's right hand.
 The five buttons immediately beneath the fingers are pressed in different combinations to generate all letters.
 The second thumb button is used to toggle through a range of modes that allow the user to switch case, enter numbers, insert punctuation and even add ASCII control characters, to be used in editing the document being prepared.
 To type a letter "T", for example, the user would tap the top thumb button to shift to uppercase, then chord a "t" by pressing the index finger and ring finger buttons simultaneously.

 The manufacturers claimed that most people could learn to use it in just a couple of hours.
-With some practice, it is possible to become a faster typist with the Microwriter than with a conventional keyboard, providing that what is being entered is just text.
+They claimed, with some practice, it was possible to become a faster typist with the Microwriter than with a conventional keyboard (providing that what is being entered is just text).
 Typing is slowed if a substantial number of special characters have to be entered using the "shifting" mechanism.

 Learning the chords for the basic letters and numbers is facilitated by a set of flash-cards that show simple mnemonics for each character.